aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 they're to be done inexpressible (or only by some extra convention);
-then, over in machine code, the reasons and constraints behind the choices are erased, sticking the optimizer with a sometimes-impossible job reconstructing them.
+then, over in machine code, the reasons and constraints behind the choices are erased, sticking the optimizer with a sometimes-impossible job of reinferring them.
 A compiler lives on the happy peak between, both sources of power exposed.

 Well, that sounds compelling.
 Maybe.
 But CPython doesn't optimize, to